trr266/srn_docs/README.md

 reports.
 For some firms it also includes andditional reports like governance reports or additional info.
 All materials have been collected from the firm websites and are provided as is.
-Neither the team of the SRN nor the maintainers of this data repository claim any ownership of or legal rights to own the provided data.
+Neither the team of the SRN nor the maintainers of this data repository claim any ownership of or legal rights to the provided data.

 <dynamic table report types>